 Through a support network of DukeEngage staff, faculty advisors, Duke alumni, and partnering professionals, Brodhead Fellows will be supported in developing their own professional and civic identities.

 - Faculty Mentors– During the application process, students will select a faculty mentor to support their Brodhead Fellowship.
 We ask that faculty members provide technical and/or cultural experience on the student’s community-driven application.
 The Faculty Mentor role is closely modeled after the DukeEngage Independent Project Faculty Mentor role.

 - Duke Alumni Mentors – In collaboration with Duke Alumni Affairs, Fellows will complete a brief profile of personal and professional interests and goals.
 Based on these profiles, Fellows will be matched with a Duke alumni mentor.
 The mentor will be a Duke alumnus/a working in the nonprofit or related sectors.

 - Program location must be in the U.S. (please see above for priorities).

-- On May 9, 2019, Fellows will attend a daylong kick-off event following the Fortin Foundation DukeEngage Academy.
+- Fellows will attend a daylong kick-off training soemtime during the spring semester.